-Section 7 of the ESA requires federal agencies to consult with the U.S. Fish and Wildlife Service (USFWS) before taking any action that could affect a federally listed threatened or endangered species or designated critical habitat for an endangered species.
+Under Section 7 of the ESA, federal agencies must consult with the U.S. Fish and Wildlife Service (USFWS) before taking any action that will likely affect a federally listed threatened or endangered species or designated critical habitat for an endangered species.
 In addition, federal agencies must ensure that their actions are not likely to jeopardize the continued existence of any listed species or to destroy or adversely modify any designated critical habitat.